You are now in the main content area

 The Writing Specialist also designs, administers and grades the CAF 199 Writing Skills Test for the School of Accounting and Finance.

 Conor is an experienced instructor/educator with a BA and MA in English Literature from the University of Ottawa.
-Before joining the Ted Rogers School of Management, he worked in various teaching and student service roles at the University of Hong Kong, the University of Toronto and McMaster University.
+Before joining the Ted Rogers School of Management, he held various teaching and student service roles at the University of Hong Kong, the University of Toronto, and McMaster University.

 Email: conor.kelly@torontomu.ca